(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 10. Magical Forest at Opportunity Village

 There’s a little something magical for everyone at Magical Forest.
-You can visit Santa, catch a ride on the enchanted carousel, board their iconic train to view the lights and sites, or get in some holiday shopping!
+You can visit Santa, ride the enchanted carousel, board their iconic train to view the lights and sites, or do holiday shopping!

 If you’re brave enough, you can even try racing down the 50-foot Avalanche Slide with your family or friends.
 If thrills aren’t your thing, just walking around the beautifully lit village is enough to take your breath away!